blakeanneberg/hugo_blakeanneberg.com/content/posts/gamification.md

 1. Colorado Rail Game
 2. Network+

-Both are huge goals and after reviewing all my ideas for the Rail Game and re-visiting the TestOut coursework for Network+ I feel like I am prepaired to tackle them.
+Both are huge goals and after reviewing all my ideas for the Rail Game and re-visiting the TestOut coursework for Network+ I feel like I am prepared to tackle them.

 For the game, there is so much that I can draw upon from recent events and historical events, that I feel like the story will come together pretty easily.
 I just need to sit down and focus on the task.